mmisw/mmiorr-docs/docs/install/index.md

 !!! note
     The user performing the deployment should have the relevant Docker privileges.
-    For example, via a command like: `sudo usermod -a -G docker username`
+    For example, via a command like: `sudo usermod -a -G docker username`.
+    Please check with your sysadmin.

 The Docker images required to run the ORR system are: